SyncholisticMG/gh/workspace.md

 Not every universe uses incarnation, many don’t use I AMness as technology like ours with seed and egg technology.

-Q: How does The Ocean of Awareness work fit into the quantum theory?
-The  Ocean of Awareness is part of the intricate waveform quantum physics refers to.
+Q: How does The ocean of awareness work fit into the quantum theory?
+The  ocean of awareness is part of the intricate waveform quantum physics refers to.
 Through different levels of awareness it can be collapsed into particles as well as every particle can again be broken down into subpoints of observation.
 The particle can be one DNA lineage and all DNA lineages simultaneously based off what we choose to observe through it.
-The Ocean of awareness generates one particle which is technically the whole hologram but we perceive the hologram at different skills of awareness.
+The ocean of awareness generates one particle which is technically the whole hologram but we perceive the hologram at different skills of awareness.
 So the particle can be tens of millions of lineages and tens of billions of worlds.
 An individual observer works up the scale of observation that says: I am in this lineage that is this particle on this planet but it is also part of a solar system which makes it a bigger particle so on and so forth.
 Our local hologram is one particle and we are particles inside that one particle.